light-mode-image

 Web verification quickstart guide

-Use this guide as a quick reference to begin.
-For more detailed instructions, see the tutorial and reference documentation for each platform.
+Use this guide as a fast evaluation path to see the Verifier Web SDK working end-to-end.
+For more detailed instructions and API examples, see the tutorial and reference documentation.

 Using the Verifier Web SDK to verify an mDoc presented remotely to a web application: